opensearch-project/documentation-website/_security-analytics/api-tools/threat-intel/alert-finding-api.md

 ## Get findings

-The Get findings API returns threat intelligence ioc findings - when threat intel monitor finds a malicious IoC during a scan of data a finding is created.
+The Get findings API returns threat intelligence ioc findings - when threat intelligence monitor finds a malicious IoC during a scan of data a finding is created.

 ### Parameters